The64thGamer/cheeseepedia/content/fcxvs2ykc13004xu/content.md

 ## Design

 This art was based on Andy Warhol's [Marilyn Diptych](https://en.wikipedia.org/wiki/Marilyn_Diptych).
-The head for used in this parody was most likely based of the the 3D model of Chuck E. Cheese seen in the {{< wiki-link "Interactive Console" >}}.
+The head for used in this parody was most likely based of the the 3D model of Chuck E. Cheese seen in the [Interactive Console].

 ### Digital Recreations